Laini Kavaloski

 ACADEMIC AWARDS and HONORS_______________________________

-2020-present SUNY University Faculty Senator, SUNY Canton Representative for SUNY System Faculty Senate
+2020-2023 SUNY University Faculty Senator, SUNY Canton Representative for SUNY System Faculty Senate

 2019 Institute for Research in the Humanities Fellowship, Univ of Wisconsin-Madison.
 Honorary Fellow.
 Declined.